gn0mesort/gn0mesort.github.io/content/slog/2022/slog_2_0.md

 > "Story in a game," [Carmack] said, "is like a story in a porn movie; it's expected to be there, but it's not that
 > important."

-This position probably seems a bit dimissive (because it is).
+This position probably seems a bit dismissive (because it is).
 However, I think it reveals something crucially unique about interactive media.
 Interactive media (which games definitely are and perhaps porn movies are too) is all about experience.
 When a person plays a computer game the written text, music, or video is far less important than their experience as an actor in the game. *Doom* certainly exemplifies this (since the story is more or less there as a joke)